 I am constantly painting in my head so by the time I get to the canvas the piece is already done and I am on to the next painting in my thought process.
-I paint from photos that I take on a daily basis.
-However, I just use the images as a reference, rare;y painting specifically what is captured in the photo.
+I paint exclusively in the studio from photos that I take on a daily basis.
+However, I just use the images as a reference, rarely painting specifically what is captured in the photo.
 For musicians, I use about 20 reference photos for each one to create my own unique rendering of them.
 Occasionally I use photos that someone shares with me.
 I keep an art journal where I write down anything of interest.
 I rarely sketch anything.
 I am the queen of instant gratification, so I go straight to putting paint down.

 Where do you draw inspiration?

 From this glorious city I call home, the West, my Southern roots, and my amazing husband and family.